henryberg03/henryberg03.github.io/_posts/2023-05-02-RNA-Extraction-Training-May.-2,-2023.md

 <br> Training included both Grace and Eric.
 I believe we preformed 7 extractions.
 Unfortunately I had to leave right after the wash steps, so I have yet to preform the quality checks (Nanodrop & Qubit).

-<br> Will be in next week on Thursday.
+<br> Will be in this week on Thursday.

 [Link to master branch](https://github.com/mattgeorgephd/PSMFC-mytilus-byssus-pilot)